 EPA's role is to regulate the classification, storage, transport and disposal of waste in NSW, including asbestos waste.
 The waste regulatory framework includes the Protection of the Environment Operations Act 1997 and the Protection of the Environment Operations (Waste) Regulation 2014.
-Clause 78 of the Protection of the Environment Operations (Waste) Regulation 2014 sets out the special requirements relating to the transportation and disposal of asbestos waste.
+Clause 78 of the Protection of the Environment Operations (Waste) Regulation 2014.
+Clause 78 of the Protection of the Environment Operations (Waste) are solved by the special requirements relating to the transportation and disposal of asbestos waste.